-The school will always advocate for the safety and wellbeing of learner(s) involved.
-Staff retain a duty of care to the learner involved and should always advocate for learner wellbeing.
-TLC does not believe a strip search on school premises is in the best interests of any child and will, therefore, not advocate one.
+The school will always advocate for the safety and wellbeing of learners involved.
+Staff retain a duty of care to the learner involved and should advocate for learner wellbeing at all times.
+TLC The Learning Centre does not believe a strip search on school premises is in the best interests of any child and will, therefore, not advocate one.